Cpril/ACC_Detection_ML/README.md

 ![image](https://github.com/user-attachments/assets/74d0698d-0226-45e1-bd92-392e47d6f369)

 This project is still in progress.
+Technical Report will be shared once the project is complete and result reviewed for accuracy and interpretability. :)